 Seeing the unseen

 Some people in your community are easily forgotten.
-They reside in correctional institutions, nursing homes, the inner city or may even dwell in your neighbourhood—belonging to marginalized people groups such as widows and immigrant populations.
+They reside in correctional institutions, nursing homes, the inner city or may even dwell in your neighbourhood—belonging to vulnerable people groups such as widows and immigrant populations.
 They’re often lonely, troubled and looking for hope.